Ensono/amido.github.io/docs/getting_started_dev_java.md

 ### RUNNING THE APPLICATION LOCALLY

 1. Clone the Java project to your local machine from here: [stacks-java repository](https://github.com/amido/stacks-java)
-2. Configure required environment variables
+2. Configure the required environment variables

     The application is currently configured to work with the Azure environment.